 What’s Happening in Alsace Today?

 Alsace is positioned to be at the leading edge of discovery, as consumers increasingly gravitate toward smaller, Earth-friendly production methods and the “know thy farmer” movement.
-In France, no other region can compete in both these arenas: 15 percent of Alsace’s vineyards are certified organic or biodynamic, making it the most green wine region in the country.
+In France, no other region can compete in both these arenas: One-third of all Alsace vineyards are certified organic or in conversion, a whopping 33 percent increase compared to 2019, making it one of France’s greenest wine regions.
 A small faction of growers has created Alsace Crus and Terroirs, or ACT, an association devoted to promoting the region’s terroir and sustainable farming practices.

 Two additional organizations representing Alsace in the wine world are Les Jeunes Vignerons Indépendants, an association of young Alsace wine producers, and Les DiVINes d’Alsace, a group of women wine professionals devoted to producing, promoting, and selling Alsace wines.
 And a major hallmark of Alsace is its multigenerational domaine ownership, with many wineries boasting 14-plus generations of continuous operation.

-The United States is the second most significant export market for Alsace in terms of value.
-In volume, the U.S. is the fourth most important market.
+The United States is the third-most significant export market for Alsace in terms of value.
+In volume, the U.S. is the sixth-most important market.
 Crémant d’Alsace sales continue to grow each year.
-France remains the primary consumer market, accounting for 80 percent of sales, but the U.S. is the third most important market for Crémant, behind Belgium and Germany, historic powerhouses for sparkling consumption.
+France remains the primary consumer market, accounting for 78 percent of sales, but the U.S. is the third most important market for Crémant, behind Belgium and Germany, historic powerhouses for sparkling consumption.
 Moreover, the interest in Crémant d’Alsace has created new categories, such as Émotion, a regional prestige cuvée introduced in 2009, and single-vineyard, terroir-driven crémants.